 - One in four law students exhibit problem drinking

 These are staggering numbers.
 Even if alcohol does not impact your clients, reputation, or productivity, it can have negative health consequences.
-Alcohol causes one in 10 working-age deaths in the U.S.
+Alcohol causes one in 10 working-age deaths in the U.S. across all industries.

 What Law Firms Are Doing About Excessive Alcohol Consumption